Navigation

 • Be honest.
 Even if you know your meal wasn’t the healthiest choice, write it down.
 It’s important for a doctor or dietitian to get a complete picture of your diet.

 • Take it with you.
 Keep your food diary with you so you can make note of everything you eat throughout the day.
-If you try to fill everything out at once, you might forget some vital ingredients.
+If you try to fill everything out at once at the end of the day you might forget some drinks or snacks.

-• Keep food packaging.
-It might sometimes be helpful to keep food packaging.
-This can help a dietitian see the ingredients.
+• Keep packaging.
+It might be helpful to keep food packaging as this can help a dietitian see exactly what was in the food.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.

-• Food allergy and food intolerance.
-Patient – Professional Reference. patient.info/patientplus, last edited 29 July 2021
+• Food Allergy and Food Intolerance.
+Patient – Professional Reference.
+Patient.info, last accessed October 2024

 About our health information